Zwique/Ami/README.md

 # Ami
 Glad to encounter another repository.
 Here, we'll explore Python code for cracking zip files.
+The only input required is the length of the locked password.
+This information can save time during the brute-forcing process.
+Moreover, Ami prints out the total taken time for finding the password of zip file.

 ## Installation